 Transfer in serving bowls and garnish with banana slices, ground cinnamon, and chopped walnuts.
 Serve chilled.

 To make it vegan, you can use coconut milk, soy milk, or almond milk instead of regular milk.
 Opt for vegan yogurts like coconut yogurt, or soy yogurt along with a dairy-free milk option.
 Instead of honey, use maple syrup.

 Ideally, 7-8 hours of soaking is best but if you are in a rush, you can soak the oats for 3-4 hours minimum.
 They will be a little liquidy and not as soft as overnight oats but they’ll still be delicious.

 These oats stay good in the refrigerator for 4-5 days and hence they are a great meal prep option too.

-You can serve overnight banana bread oats as it is or tops with some freshly chopped fruits such as banana, raspberries, strawberries, blueberries, dragon fruit, papaya, kiwi, or any other fruit that you prefer.
+You can serve overnight banana bread oats as it is or topped with some freshly chopped fruits such as bananas, raspberries, strawberries, blueberries, dragon fruit, papaya, kiwi, or any other fruit that you prefer.